snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ## You may need .htaccess file for Laravel application

 When you host a Laravel application on shared hosting, by default, the file lists will show when someone visits your domain name.
-To prevent this and direct users to your application home page, use **.htaccess** file to set the rules.
+To prevent this and direct users to your application home page, use the **.htaccess** file to set the rules.

 ### Correct Laravel Rewrite Rule